Certified Family Child Care Home

 Kentucky wants to ensure children are safe and healthy at all times.
 Toward that goal, the following requirements have to be met before a professional can become certified:

-Individuals interested in becoming certified must provide the following along with a completed OIG-DRCC-03, Initial Certification Application for Family Child-Care Home:
+Individuals interested in becoming certified must provide the following along with a completed OIG-DRCC-03 Initial Certification Application for Family Child-Care Home:

-• A nonrefundable certification fee of $10 as provided in KRS 199.8982(1)(b);
+• Applicants must submit a nonrefundable certification fee of $10, as provided in KRS 199.8982(1)(b).

 Training